dCache/dcache-book2/config-alarms.md

 The first property should not need any adjustment, but if `alarms.net.port` is modified, be sure to modify the `dcache.log.server.port` property on the other nodes to correspond to it.
 In general, it is advisable to work directly with the `dcache.log.server` properties everywhere.

+Example:
-An example of a DCACHE which consists of a head node, some door nodes and some pool nodes.
-Assume that the HTTPD service and the ALARMS service are running on the head node.
-Then you would need to set the property `dcache.log.server.host` on the pool nodes and on the door nodes to the host on which the ALARMS service is running.
+An example of a dCache which consists of a head node, some door nodes and some pool nodes.
+Assume that the `httpd` service and the `alarms` service are running on the head node.
+Then you would need to set the property `dcache.log.server.host` on the pool nodes and on the door nodes to the host on which the `alarms` service is running.

-                dcache.log.server.host=head-node

-Types of Alarms
+                dcache.log.server.host=<head-node>

+TYPES OF ALARMS
 ---------------

-As stated previously, the DCACHE alarm system runs on top of the logging system (and more specifically, depends on the `ch.qos.logback` logging library).
+As stated previously, the dCache alarm system runs on top of the logging system (and more specifically, depends on the `ch.qos.logback` logging library).
 It promotes normal logging events to alarm status in one of two ways.

 `BUILT-IN (MARKED) ALARMS`
 Some alarms are already coded into dCache.
 These bear the general logging marker `ALARM` and also can carry sub-markers for type and uniqueness identifiers.
 They also carry information indicating the host, domain and service which emits them.
 All such alarms are logged at the ERROR event level.